-Our TTC-4 loudspeaker cable has been developed with the professional listener in mind.
+Our TTC-PRO loudspeaker cable - an optimisation of true sound transmission - has been developed with the professional listener in mind.

 It does not cover up weaknesses in your hi-fi system, nor does it follow your personal taste and preferences.
 Yet it perfectly and accurately reflects the reality of a specific recording.
 It’s up to you – your judgement is crucial!